 Actions to Take Immediately After an Accident

 After an accident, staying calm and focused is crucial.
-Immediate steps taken can significantly impact the outcome of any subsequent legal or insurance issues.
+Immediate steps taken can significantly impact the outcome of any subsequent legal or insurance issues, especially when dealing with potential false information.

 1. Ensure Safety and Call for Help